EPM-RD-NETLAB/.NET-Framework-modules/M10. Generics and Collections/README.md

 1. Implement a BinarySearch generic method (*do not use the type constraints*).
 Develop unit-tests.
 2. The test file contains some information.
 Implement an algorithm that allows to determine the frequency of occurrences of words in the text.
 Develop unit-tests.
 3. Implement a method for the counting of the Fibonacci's numbers of the Fibonacci using the iterator block yield.
 Develop unit-tests.
+4. Develop a generic class-collection Queue that implements the basic operations for working with the stucture data queue.
+Implement the capability to iterate by collection by design pattern Iterator.
+Develop unit-tests.